jouriena11/tech-blog-mvc/readme.md

 ---
 ## **Installation**
-The following npm packages must be installed to run this application:
+The following npm libraries must be installed to run this application:
 - bcrypt v5.0.0
 - dotenv v8.2.0
 - Express v4.17.1